Par For Cinderella Excerpt

 “Why should both of us get screwed out of the good fishing in these parts?
 Cypress Key’s a sleepy little tourist town.
 Nothing exciting every happens there.
 That’s why I bought the parcel here for my next resort.
 It will be an immediate hit in these parts.”

-“Which is why I have to go and see this fabulous parcel.”
+“Which is why I have to go and check out your fabulous parcel.”

 “It won’t be fabulous for at least eighteen months.
 Right now, it’s an abandoned airstrip bordered by scrubland.”

-Ian frowned.
+Ian stared.
 “Maybe I will stay and fish.”

 Aidan grinned.
 “I’ll check out the parcel, while I’m waiting for the part to be fixed, and be back by sunset.
 Have the fish grilled when I get back.”